Trump Official On Russian Hacking: 'A National Security Issue'

 Many mostly Democrat States refused to hand over data from the 2016 Election to the Commission On Voter Fraud.
 They fought hard that the Commission not see their records or methods because they know that many people are voting illegally.
 System is rigged, must go to Voter I.D.— Donald J. Trump (@realDonaldTrump) January 4, 2018

 One thing his agency shows no signs of doing is following up on Trump's allegations that the nation's election system is riddled with fraud.
-When the President last week suddenly dissolved an advisory commission he set up to investigate voter fraud, the White House said the Department of Homeland Security had been asked "to review its initial findings and determine next courses of action."
+When the president last week suddenly dissolved an advisory commission he set up to investigate voter fraud, the White House said the Department of Homeland Security had been asked "to review its initial findings and determine next courses of action."

 Politics